Warning: Avoid these foods containing gluten if you have celiac

 Of these three grains, wheat is the one most often used in the Western world.
 Most baked goods such as bread, cakes, cookies, pastries and pasta available in the stores use wheat flour as the major ingredient.

-The lists on this page will help you learn what foods have gluten in them.
+The lists on this page will help answer such questions as...

-The blue links in the list below, will take you to safe, gluten free recipes for these items.
+The links in the list below, will take you to safe, gluten free recipes for these items.

 Not all foods containing gluten will list it as such in the ingredients.
 You will also need to watch out for gluten in disguise!
 It is a sneaky enemy.

 You might find some surprises in this next list, for example consider the following...

 - Gluten/flour is often used to bulk out a product at low cost.

 - Flour can help bind ingredients together, or keep them separate!